Primary Focus Areas:

 - Alcohol abuse (binge drinking, heavy drinking, underage drinking, etc.)

-- Illicit drug use (heroin, methamphetamine, marijuana, etc.);
+- Illegal drug use (heroin, methamphetamine, marijuana, etc.)

-- Licit drug abuse and misuse (prescription pain killers, anti-depressants, cough medicine, etc.); and
+- Other drug abuse and misuse (prescription pain killers, anti-depressants, cough medicine, etc.)

 Community Level Prevention

 The SAPP funds community-level prevention activities based on data.
 Community Prevention Specialists (CPS) work with local coalitions to strengthen the prevention efforts around suicide, alcohol, tobacco, and other drugs.
 Needs assessments help identify current conditions, strengths, and challenges based on relevant data.

 For more information about community-level prevention and to find your county’s CPS, please visit the website below:

 What is Prevention?